In the words of the bcorporation.eu website:

 Yes, because these are not charities, they remain business enterprises that need to reach financial goals as well.

-Now is the time to start differentiating in this segment as well.
-Because we have already seen hundreds of videos on plastics in the sea and frankly we can’t tell what a company is doing different from the others.
+Now it is time to start differentiating in this segment as well.
+Because we have already seen hundreds of videos on plastics in the sea and frankly we can’t tell what a company is doing differently from the others.

 Communication can, once again, come to the rescue.
 It needs to go from a declaration of principles to a one-on-one conversation, engaging the audience, making them feel part of your world view.
 Communication needs to become inclusive, to give the audience a gateway into these topics, while preserving the brand difference.